namedotcom/namecom-mcp/README.md

 }
 ```

+**Important**: Replace `your-prod-username` and `your-prod-token` with your actual production credentials.
+These affect your real name.com account and can incur charges!

 > ⚠️ **Production Warning**: This will affect your real name.com account and may incur charges.
 See [Environment Details](#environment-details) for credential requirements.

-**Important**: Use the right credentials for your environment - test credentials for test environment, production credentials for production.

 **How to add this configuration to your tool:**